 3. Take a tile for baking and a red sheet of clay (second thickest setting).
 Put this sheet on the tile, smooth it.
 Take a cutter to your hand and find a place which you like.
 I recommend you to choose the place close to the edge (5 mm from the edge) so you can use the sheet again.

-7. Pull away the rest of the clay.
-I recommend stretching the clay a bit to protect the heart from a distortion.
+7. Pull away the rest of clay.
+I recommend to stretch the clay a bit to protect the heart from a distortion.

 8. Repeat the process with all sheets of clay.

-9. Bake the hearts according to a manufacturer of the clay.
+9. Bake the hearts according to the clay manufacturer's instructions.